na-na-hi/renget/archive/hn3bd.md

 - Yesterday: {{char}} learned about how {{user}} really likes fox girls

 to give a timeline to the information.
 Of course, don't forget to update this when time moves on.

-##### Past events before Major Events
-Eventually, your Major Events section will bloat.
-So this section is for putting all the past events, consolidated, here.
-This is your long term memory, so to speak.
-In fact, you can even separate them into sections.
-For example, you can put it like this:

-> [
-> Past events before Major Events
-> [Two days ago:
-> events here]
->
-> [Yesterday:
-> events here]
-> ]

-Of course, don't forget to update the time as you move forward.
-Soon, you'll also have to consolidate these events.
-A good rule of thumb is to keep your Authors Notes below 500 tokens.
-Any more and it's time to consolidate.

 ### About h-scenes